10 Great Examples of Brand Voice

 The digital design tool, Canva, is a free service that allows anyone to create social media and website graphics.

-Canva’s brand voice is friendly and informal but also adventurous and inspiring.
+Canva is a tool that turns complex ideas into something understandable and accessible, and the same is true of their brand voice.
+It’s friendly and informal but also adventurous and inspiring.
 It makes use of plenty of energetic words, prompting its audience to take action without overcomplicating things with lots of adjectives or tech jargon.
+Take a look at this example from their website:

 As stated in the brand’s guidelines, “Canva makes it easy for people to achieve their goals.
 We do this by making design simple.
 Our words should do the same.”